jock-dalby/functionalProgramming/README.md

   })
 ```

-If sayHello succeeds, the greeting will be logged, but if it fails, then the reason, i.e. error, will be logged using console.error.
+If sayHello succeeds, the greeting will be logged, but if it fails, then the reason  will be logged using console.error.

 A function passed to .then can also return another promise.
-This allows asynchronous operations to be chained together, so that they are guaranteed to happen in the correct order.
+This allows asynchronous operations to be chained together (aka compose), so that the steps are guaranteed to happen in the correct order.

 ```js
 var greetingPromise = sayHello();